 Catalysis is a core area of science and technology and key contributor to the UK economy, with the potential to transform society through addressing energy, climate change, water purification and sustainability.
 Research is focused within a new £2.5M suite of state-of-the-art laboratories for the synthesis, characterisation and testing of advanced porous and nanoparticle catalysts for sustainable chemical processes and energy production.
 Projects include the development of bifunctional nanocatalysts for biorefinery applications, green technologies for the selective hydrogenation and oxidation of key fine chemical intermediates, novel photocatalysts for the direct production of solar fuels and chemicals from CO2 as a sustainable feedstock, and innovative analytical methods for the understanding the mechanism of heterogeneous and homogeneous catalysts in action.

-For more information on the different research activities within EBRI, please click here.
+For more information on different research activities within the Surface, Materials and Catalysis Group, please click here

 The Group is a leading broad-based polymer research group of national and international standing with expertise in basic and applied multidisciplinary research into polymers and biomaterials; from novel design and synthesis, to melt processing and the role of specialty additives and antioxidants, through to their performance in service for industrial, biological and medical applications.